Cactus Harvesting: Cycle-Aware Reference Counting in Rust

 - Deallocate.

-The interesting case is state 2 which requires knowing whether this Rc
+The interesting case is state 2 which requires knowing whether this Rc is part

-is a member of a cycle
+of an orphaned cycle.
+Drop detects whether this Rc is a member of a cycle

 by performing breadth first search over the total set of forward and back links